nthnn/risbee/README.md

 ## Memory Layout

 The VM reserves the first 4 KiB (0x0000–0x0FFF) as a “reserved” region that you can use for static data, heap, or simply leave untouched.
-At address 0x1000, the VM begins loading your program image, and everything from 0x1000 up to the end of the 64 KiB space (0xFFFF) is available for code, global variables, stack, and heap allocations.
+At address 0x1000, the VM begins loading your program image, and everything from 0x1000 up to the end of the space is available for code, global variables, stack, and heap allocations.
 By convention, the stack pointer (register R2) is initialized to the very top of memory (0x10000), allowing your program to grow the stack downward into the unused upper region.

 ```
 0x0000 ─────────────────────────── Reserved (data/heap)